nautes-labs/website/src/en/guide/user-guide/code-repo.md

     }'
 ```

+### Execute repository creation or update request

-2. Use the curl command or other tools to execute the API request to create a repository.
+Use the curl command or other tools to execute the API request to create a repository.

 After the request is successful, the resource file for the repository will be generated in the `default.project` repository of the specified product and the repository will be created in GitLab.
 The example of a resource file for a repository is shown below:

 ```yaml
     apiVersion: nautes.resource.nautes.io/v1alpha1